 Jan 8, 2020

 The public screening for the Ando Momofuku Honor Prize was held Wednesday, December 4, 2019.
-At the public screening session, the four student finalists were challenged to speak on the topic of "the reason why I am the best candidate for the Ando Momofuku Honor Prize".
+At the public screening session, the finalists were challenged to speak on the topic of "the reason why I am the best candidate for the Ando Momofuku Honor Prize".
 In an atmosphere of nervous energy, they gave presentations on what they have achieved at university and their future dreams in a public forum attended by current students, staff, and faculty members.
 These presentations were followed by a Q&A session in both Japanese and English.

 The Honor Prize is a scholarship established in 2001 with the generous support of the late Ando Momofuku, the founder of Nissin Foods Holdings Co., Ltd. and recipient of an honorary doctorate from Ritsumeikan University.
 The Prize has continued to be run with the cooperation of Nissin Foods Holdings.
 Targeting undergraduate students planning to graduate in March 2020, the Prize aims to support and encourage students of excellent character with superior academic achievements, who have remarkable achievements as a leader in various activities, and who are expected to become leaders in Asia-Pacific region in the future.
 In addition to one million yen in prize money, recipients of the Honor Prize are granted the honor of speaking as the undergraduate representative of their graduating class.